juriad/advent2022/README.md

 - Hamler - did not manage to build
 - ReasonML - not even tutorial can be build
 - ABC - cannot make work with termcap/curses
+- ATS - cannot install
+- BCPL - almost no documentation; cannot find how to do input
+- CLU - cannot make run
+- Idris - version 2 is incomplete, version 1 does not run (missing library)